India LLC / Limited Liability Company

 The Ministry of Corporate Affairs records are available to the public.
 This includes access to records of the shareholders, directors, audits, and financial records.

 It is estimated that registration and approval of the LLC may take up to 10 to 15 business days.

 Shelf Companies are available for purchase to speed up the registration process.

-An Iceland Limited Liability Company (LLC) obtains these benefits: 100% foreign ownership, limited liability, two shareholders (who can be foreigners) are required, low minimum share capital, and English is widely spoken and used in all documents.
+An Indian Limited Liability Company (LLC) obtains these benefits: 100% foreign ownership, limited liability, two shareholders (who can be foreigners) are required, low minimum share capital, and English is widely spoken and used in all documents.